 Few people can envision life without coffee, but is it one of the things that you have to give up after being diagnosed with a fatty liver?
-This is what we’re going to talk about in today’s article: is coffee good for fatty liver or not?
+We’re going to talk about it in today’s article and answer the question: is coffee good for fatty liver or not?

-We’ll start with the good news: coffee is good for a liver, no matter if it is healthy or affected by NAFLD.
+We’ll start with the good news: coffee is good for a liver, no matter if it is healthy or already affected by NAFLD.
 There are countless studies that we’ll check out below, but all of them reached the same conclusion: coffee is not doing any harm to your liver, on the contrary!

-So while the study itself is not very clear on methodology and it was only made on mice, it’s still a good start… and there’s more!
+So while the study itself is not very clear on methodology and it was only made on mice, it’s still a good start… But there is more!

-With over 1,000 substances found in our regular coffee beans, doctors still don’t know which of them and how exactly they work to help the liver, but at least their conclusion is clear and that’s all that matters, in the end: coffee is not only safe, but also recommended when dealing with a fatty liver.
+With over 1,000 substances found in our regular coffee beans, doctors still don’t know which of them are responsible for the benefits, nor exactly how do they help the liver, but at least the conclusion is obvious/;

 Coffee with fatty liver: how to have it?

 Unfortunately, your favorite Starbucks latte, or your homemade coffee with your favorite coffee creamer might turn from helpful into harmful!

 Unsweetened coffee itself is good for the liver… but if you add sugars, fats and other chemicals to bring in the flavors you crave, it becomes an unhealthy beverage that does more harm than good.

 This means that it is very important HOW you prepare your coffee when it comes to a fatty liver.

 Ideally, you should have your coffee black (without any added sweeteners).
 However, most of us won’t be able to have it that way.
 You can add a bit of milk or milk alternative, as well as a bit of honey or stevia.